-Robin Carnes was hired as a Subject Matter Expert by the Defense Department and Samueli Institute to co-develop a research protocol and serve as lead instructor of the first DOD-funded feasibility study of Yoga Nidra meditation for PTS symptoms in 2005.
-From 2006 to 2012 Robin served as the Yoga instructor and the iRest® meditation instructor for the Deployment Health Clinical Center’s (DHCC) acute Post Traumatic Stress Intensive Outpatient Treatment Program, The Specialized Care Program, at Walter Reed Medical Center.
-As a member of the SCP’s clinical team, Robin worked with military families, individuals suffering from Military Sexual Trauma, and with clinical staff struggling with compassion fatigue.
+In 2005, Robin was hired as a Subject Matter Expert by the Defense Department and Samueli Institute to assist in the development of a research protocol and serve as lead instructor of the first Defense Department-funded feasibility study of Yoga nidra meditation for PTSD symptoms.
+From 2006-2012, Robin served as the Yoga and iRest® meditation instructor for the DOD’s Deployment Health Clinical Center’s (DHCC) acute Post Traumatic Stress Intensive Outpatient Treatment Program, The Specialized Care Program, at Walter Reed Medical Center.
+As a member of the SCP’s clinical team, Robin has worked with military families, individuals suffering from military sexual trauma, and clinical staff struggling with compassion fatigue.

-This work sparked a passion for bringing mind/body healing and the military together in a growing number of ways.
-Robin is a co-founder of Warriors at Ease, Inc., which trains certified Yoga and meditation teachers in core competencies required to work safely and effectively in military communities affected by combat-related stress.
-To date, Warriors at Ease has trained over 600 Yoga and meditation teachers across the country.
+This work sparked a passion for bringing mind-body healing and the military together.
+Robin is a co-founder of Warriors at Ease, which has trained over 700 certified Yoga and meditation teachers in core competencies required to work safely and effectively in military communities affected by combat-related stress.

 Robin graduated summa cum laude from Keene State College in 1983.
 In 1985, she attended Harvard Divinity School.
 For three years she matriculated in the joint Masters in Social Work/Masters in Business Administration program at Boston College.
 She graduated with honors in 1988 from Boston College Graduate School of Management with an MBA.
 She is a Certified Yoga instructor, a Certified Yoga Therapist, and a Certified iRest® Yoga nidra instructor.

 See more at iRest.us and yyoganidranow.com